-- 1 You can purchase up to 216 additional hours of leave per calendar year as a supplement to your statutory leave, proportional to how long you have been employed. - 2 If your employer has chosen to include other types of leave (above the minimum) in the Benefit Budget, a larger number of leave hours to be purchased can apply to you. - 3 If you purchase leave hours, the intention is for you to take them in the calendar year in which you purchased them. - 4 The purchased leave is credited to your digital leave card.
+- 1 You can purchase up to 216 additional hours of leave per calendar year as a supplement to your statutory leave, proportional to how long you have been employed. - 2 If your employer has chosen to include other types of leave (above the minimum) in the Benefit Budget, a larger number of leave hours to be purchased can apply to you. - 3 You are supposed to use additional leave hours in the calendar year in which you purchased them, unless you are making use of the possibility of accumulating leave. - 4 The purchased leave is credited to your digital leave card.
 The same rules for taking purchased leave apply as for ordinary leave. - 5 Once purchased, leave cannot be sold or sold back (as an addition to the Benefit Budget).